mattbierner/blog.mattbierner.com/_posts/2020-08-05-in-the-walls.md

 # Development

 *In The Walls* was inspired by [a scene](https://youtu.be/1mXQ2axpQcc) in the original *Nightmare on Elm Street* in which Freddy pushes his face and gloves out from behind the wall above a sleeping Nancy Thompson.
 In the film, the wall distorts as if it were made of a stretchy material.
-It's a neat effect and I like the simplicity of the practical effect behind it: just a taught sheet of spandex and good lighting.
+It's a neat effect and I like the simplicity of the practical effect behind it: just a taut sheet of spandex and good lighting.
 It also got me wondering: could I create a similar effect in real life?
 Seemed like it just might be possible using the power of ~~imagination~~ augmented reality.

 <!-- The app name comes from Lovecraft's *The Rats In The Walls*, which, yeah... some real *great* inspirations for such a seemingly family friendly app! -->